John C. McBride

-John C. McBride (September 16, 1908 – July 20, 1979) was an American politician who served as a member of the Wisconsin State Assembly and the Wisconsin State Senate.
+John C. McBride (September 16, 1908 – July 20, 1979) was an American politician who served as a member of the Wisconsin State Assembly and the Wisconsin Senate.

 Biography

-McBride was born on September 16, 1908 in Milwaukee, Wisconsin.
+McBride was born on September 16, 1908, in Milwaukee, Wisconsin.
 McBride went to Marquette University and received his law degree from University of Wisconsin Law School.
 He would become a lawyer.
 McBride served as a United Magistrate.
 He died of a heart attack on July 20, 1979, at his house in Milwaukee.

 Political career

 McBride was a member of the Assembly from 1939 to 1944 and of the Senate from 1945 to 1948.
 He was a Republican.